By José Alberto Hermosillo

 emphasized not directing the subject to do not alter Sergio’s natural

 execution.
-For her, taking that decision was a risky move, but she had to let Sergio go and live his experience in front of the
+Making that decision was risky for her, but she had to let Sergio go and live his experience in front of the

 camera to his fullest.

-To have permission to shoot the film inside the facility, the director lied a little.
-She suggested that the film's attention be centered on Sergio, the newest arrival, without interrupting the lives of others.
+The director lied a little for permission to shoot the film inside the facility.
+She suggested that the film’s attention be centered on Sergio, the newest arrival, without interrupting the lives of others.

-When principal photography was done and the crew left the place, they have to come out with the truth.
+When principal photography was done and the crew left the place, they had to discover the truth.
 To come clean, Alberti organized a private screening at the nursing home and mentioned her true intentions.
 The relationship they constructed inside the facility was real.
-When they have to say goodbye, it was not much about losing a resident but winning a friend.
+When they had to say goodbye, it was not much about losing a resident but winning a friend.

 As a filmmaker,

-Maite Alberti followed her instincts, ensured everyone felt comfortable
+Maite Alberti followed her instincts.
+Inside the institution, she ensured everyone felt comfortable

 with the camera.
-Some people have dementia so to sign the release form, she got the approval of a family member.
+Maite also found out some interns have dementia to sign the release form, and she ended it by getting the approval of a family member.